Munafik: Plot

 Adam, a traditional religious medical practitioner, and his wife are the victims of an accident that caused his wife's death.
 Adam struggles to cope with the loss of his wife, which has shaken his strong faith in religion, and has also stopped helping cure others as he feels incompetent in his job.
-He eventually meets Maria, who suffers from depression.
+He eventually meets Maria, who has depression.
 She later gets possessed by an evil spirit, and Adam has no choice but to help cure her.
 However, he stumbles upon more revelations linking Maria to the accident that killed his wife.
 Adam then tries to cure Maria in her house with the help of his friend.
 Maria's spirit is too strong, and his friend has to stop reciting his prayers to cure her.
 Maria's spirit laughs and pushes him against the wall.
 Adam, shocked by what is going on, continues reciting his prayers and then exorcises the spirit out of Maria's body.

 Adam still cannot accept the fact that his wife is dead and furiously wants to know who is the killer.
 Later, Adam's imam, Ali, is found dead.
 His friend gets the news first and contacts Adam, who is ultimately shocked.
 His son also calls him to say that his grandfather has gone out of the house.
 He also mentions that his mother took care of him after his father went out.
 Adam, furious that the topic of his wife has somehow been brought up again since her death, yells at his son on the phone and slams it down.
 Later, Adam dreams of digging out his wife's grave to prove his son that his mother is dead.

 Adam insists to Azman that all the happenings in the village are connected to Maria's demonic disturbances, with Imam Ali's death and Pak Osman's disappearance being the latest events.
 He goes home to be confronted by Fazli, who shows hatred towards him.
 Thereafter Adam receives a call from Zati revealing that Pak Osman has been found.
 At Maria's place, Zati and Maria claim that they have uncovered who is behind all the disturbances.
 However, upon going into Pak Osman's room, Adam finds he is still missing and questions Zati and Maria, only to realise that they were apparitions and that he has been tricked into coming by the demonic entity.